 Research shows that 80% of organizations fail to achieve their desired growth targets in terms of revenue and profitability.
 Why is that?
 Research by McKinsey revealed that the rate of success of business transformations drop to a mere 10% when companies do not have a holistic program.
 In both cases, one of the root causes of failure can be found in a lack of cross-functional collaboration.

-Typically, when revenue or profit starts to tumble, few managers consider a lack of interdisciplinary collaboration as a root cause.
+Typically, when revenue or profit starts to plummet, few managers consider a lack of interdisciplinary collaboration as a root cause.
 Instead, most resort to quick fixes: cutting down on costs, getting rid of poor performers, incentivize salespeople, change target groups, change product features, change the marketing strategy, digitalize business processes, and so on.

 But what if the problem is deeply woven into the fabric of the organization?
 Will these quick fixes do any good?
-Peter Drucker was right when by stated that: “Culture eats strategy for breakfast”.

 Each silo is a subculture.
 With its own nomenclature, behavior, role models, and so on.
 If people from different silos perceive each other as competitors rather than colleagues, they tend to dig trenches and create barriers, hampering the free flow of information.

 You may have noticed that marketers rarely have lunch with non-marketers, or with salespeople, or service agents.
 Ask yourself this question: If people from different silos are reluctant to share a meal with each other, are they likely to share information?